 Study Group 13

-Future networks, including cloud computing, mobile and next-generation networks
+Future networks, with focus on IMT-2020, cloud computing, big data and trusted network infrastructures

-ITU-T Study Group 13 is responsible for studies relating to the requirements, architectures, capabilities and mechanisms of future networks (FN), including studies relating to service awareness, data awareness, environmental awareness and socio-economic awareness with respect to FN.
-It is responsible for studies relating to cloud-computing technologies such as virtualization, resource management, reliability and security.
-It is responsible for studies relating to network aspects of Internet of things (IoT) and network aspects of mobile telecommunication networks, including International Mobile Telecommunications (IMT) and IMT-Advanced, wireless Internet, mobility management, mobile multimedia network functions, internetworking and enhancements to existing ITU-T Recommendations on IMT.
-Study Group 13 is also responsible for studies relating to next-generation network (NGN)/Internet Protocol television (IPTV) enhancements, including requirements, capabilities, architectures and implementation scenarios, deployment models, and coordination across study groups.
+ITU-T Study Group 13 is responsible for studies relating to the requirements, architectures, capabilities, and APIs as well as softwarization and orchestration aspects of converged future networks specifically focusing on IMT-2020 non-radio related parts.
+This also includes IMT-2020 project management coordination across all ITU-T study groups and release planning and implementation scenarios.
+It is responsible for studies relating to cloud computing technologies, big data, virtualization, resource management, reliability and security aspects of the considered network architectures.
+It is responsible for studies relating to FMC, mobility management, and enhancements to existing ITU-T Recommendations on mobile communications including the energy saving aspects.
+Furthermore, SG13 responsibility includes studies on emerging network technologies for IMT-2020 networks and future networks such as Information Centric Networking (ICN)/Content Centric Networking (CCN).
+Study Group 13 is also responsible for studies relating to standardization of concepts and mechanisms to enable trusted ICT, including framework, requirements, capabilities, architectures and implementation scenarios of trusted network infrastructures and trusted cloud solutions in coordination with all study groups concerned.

 PART 2 - Lead Study Group in specific areas of study

-Lead study group on future networks (FN) Lead study group on mobility management and next-generation networks (NGN) Lead study group on cloud computing
+Lead study group on future networks such as IMT-2020 networks (non-radio related parts)

+Lead study group on mobility managementLead study group on cloud computing and big data

-Lead study group on software-defined networking (SDN)
+Lead study group on trusted network infrastructures

 Annex B (to WTSA Resolution 2)